 The digital transformation underway is rewriting the rules of engagement.
 The adoption of digital strategies implies disaggregation of business processes to third-party providers, vendors and data aggregators who collectively increase organizational exposure to potential failure in security and business continuity.
 Reliance on third-parties and sub-vendors extend the distance between customers and service providers creating a “boundaryless” security environment.
 Traditional concepts of resiliency are challenged when what is considered a perimeter is as fluid as the disparate service providers cobbled together to serve different purposes.
 A single service provider may be robust in isolation but may become fragile during a crisis in connected networks.

 Digital transformation is, by design, the act of breaking down boundaries in order to reduce the “friction” of doing business.
 Automation is enabling speed, efficiency, multilayered products and services all driven by higher computing power at lower prices.
-Digital Unicorns, evolving as ten – twenty year “overnight success stories” give the impression of endless opportunity along with capital returns from early stage tech firms continue to drive rapid expansion in diverse digital strategies.
+Digital Unicorns, evolving as 10- or 20-year “overnight success stories,” give the impression of endless opportunity, as do the capital returns from so many early stage tech firms that continue to drive rapid expansion in diverse digital strategies.

 In 2016, the US presidential election ushered in a new risk, a massive cognitive hack.
 Researchers at Dartmouth University’s Thayer School of Engineering developed the theory of cognitive hacking in 2003 although the technique has been around since the beginning of the internet.